+Audit Committee

+Board Governance Committee

+Campus Affairs Committee

+Finance Committee

+Investment Committee

-Audit Committee Board Governance Committee Campus Affairs Committee Finance Committee Investment Committee University Relations Committee and such other committees as the board may determine from time to time with such duties as the board may designate.
+University Relations Committee

+and such other committees as the board may determine from time to time with such duties as the board may designate.
 None of said committees shall take any action except pursuant to power delegated to that committee by the board or by these by-laws.

-(2) Each standing committee other than the Audit Committee, the Board Governance Committee and the Investment Committee shall normally consist of:

-(a) the chair of the applicable standing committee;

-(b) those trustees appointed by the chair of the board in consultation with the president and the chair of the applicable standing committee;

-(c) faculty members chosen by the faculty, and undergraduates chosen by the students, the total number of faculty and student representatives on all standing committees not to exceed six each, in accordance with procedures approved by the board; and the chair of the board in consultation with the president and the chair of the applicable standing committee.
+- (2) Each standing committee other than the Audit Committee, the Board Governance Committee and the Investment Committee shall normally consist of: - (a) the chair of the applicable standing committee; - (b) those trustees appointed by the chair of the board in consultation with the president and the chair of the applicable standing committee; - (c) faculty members chosen by the faculty, and undergraduates chosen by the students, the total number of faculty and student representatives on all standing committees not to exceed six each, in accordance with procedures approved by the board; and - (d) such other non-trustee members as may be appointed from time to time by the chair of the board in consultation with the president and the chair of the applicable standing committee.